Six Ministries of Joseon

-The Six Ministries of Joseon were the major executive bodies of the Korean Joseon Dynasty.
-They included ministries of Personnel (Ijo), Taxation (Hojo), Rites (Yejo), Military Affairs (Byeongjo), Punishments (Hyeongjo), and Public works (Gongjo).
+The Six Ministries of Joseon were the major executive bodies of the Korean dynastic kingdom Joseon.

 History

-It was established in 1298.
-The ministries system of Joseon was similar in outline to that of the preceding Goryeo dynasty, but in practice, it had a big difference.
-While Goryeo had a ministrative policy where the king had the central power, in Joseon, the scholars and bureaucrats had greater control.
-The ministries were much more powerful under Joseon, and their importance grew as the dynasty wore on.
+The ministries system of Joseon was similar in outline to that of the preceding Goryeo, but in practice, it had a big difference.
+While in Goryeo the king was supposed to hold the ultimate authority, in Joseon, the scholar-officials had greater control.
+As such, the ministries had more power under Joseon and their importance grew as the dynasty wore on.

-In December 1895, after the First Sino-Japanese War and as a part of the Gabo Reform, a cabinet of seven ministries was modeled after the Japanese one, which had been established only ten years earlier.
+In December 1895, following the First Sino-Japanese War and as a part of the Gabo Reform, a cabinet of seven ministries was modeled after the Japanese one, which had been established only ten years earlier.